A Hierarchy of Spectral Gap Certificates for Frustration-Free Spin Systems: The method

 Without loss of generality, we will shift the ground state energy to be $0$, which, combined with frustration-freeness, implies both $H \succeq 0$ and $h_i \succeq 0$, where $\succeq$ is used to denote that the matrix is positive semidefinite.

-The spectral gap is then the lowest non-zero eigenvalue of $H$ and we denote it by $\Delta_N^{\circ}$, where the $\circ$ superscript symbolizes periodic boundary conditions.
-Of particular relevance is the behavior of $\Delta_N^{\circ}$ as the system size increases.
-A model is defined to be \textit{gapped} if the spectral gap does not close in the thermodynamic limit, that is $\Delta_{N\to\infty}^{\circ} = \Delta > 0$.
+The spectral gap is then the lowest non-zero eigenvalue of $H$ and we denote it by $\Delta_N$.
+Of particular relevance is the behavior of $\Delta_N$ as the system size increases.
+A model is defined to be \textit{gapped} if the spectral gap does not close in the thermodynamic limit, that is $\Delta_{N\to\infty} = \Delta > 0$.

 We now make use of a well-known connection between the existence of a spectral gap and a quadratic operator inequality in terms of $H$: A frustration-free Hamiltonian has a gap greater or equal to $\delta$ if and only if the Hamiltonian satisfies the condition